tstran155/Segmentation-of-satellite-images-of-water-bodies/README.md

 https://www.kaggle.com/datasets/franciscoescobar/satellite-images-of-water-bodies

-The structure of this Jupyter Notebook is as follows:
+There are two notebooks -Keras Sequential and Pretrained Resnet50 using Pytorch- in this repository.
+The structure of these notebooks is as follows:

 1. Prepare Problem